rav-pradhan/ravii.dev.personal/writing/web-design/_posts/2023-01-04-on-imperative-and-declarative-web-design.md

 An imperative approach to typography may define fixed font sizes that are then set based on fixed viewport widths.
 These are then applied on a per-element basis.

-On the other hand, a declarative approach accounts for design fluidity and externalities that cannot be controlled for, such as the user resizing their browser window to a size that sits between breakpoints.
+On the other hand, a declarative approach accounts for design fluidity and externalities that cannot be controlled for, such as the user resizing their browser window to a size that sits in an uncomfortable space between breakpoints.
 Instead of setting specific values, we define boundaries and an algorithm for the browser to make a decision.
 We *guide* the browser, rather than command it.

 Subsequently, a declarative approach could look like this: